 10. Place Mulch Around the Septic Tanks

-You should add mulch to enhance the amazing visual contrast around the septic tank.
+You should add mulch or wood chips to enhance the amazing visual contrast around the septic tank.
 It will not only make your area around the septic tank more attractive but will also protect it from any possible damage.
 For example, mulch can prevent erosion around the septic tank.
 You can also retain moisture in the soil and keep weeds at bay through a mulch.

 However, it is also important to consider the material of mulch.
 You need to choose a mulch with shredded bark or wood chips.
 Simply put, you need to choose mulches with organic materials because artificial mulches can damage the leach fields and septic tanks.